 And with Lightroom, which comes bundled with Photoshop for $10, you can even edit photos from your phone.
 It’s incredibly convenient.

 41. Always Delete Ugly Photos

 No, you don’t need them.
-No, you won’t fix them by processing.
+No, you won’t fix ugly photos by processing them.
 And no, they will not serve as a bad example for the future.
-Although, here you need to make an amendment: they will serve, but you still have to delete them.
+Although you need to make an amendment here: they will serve, you still have to delete them.